fluiddyn/fluidsim/README.rst

   pip install fluidsim [--user]

-Add ``--user`` flag if you are installing without setting up a virtual environment.
+Add ``--user`` flag if you do not have permission to write in the directory of the python executable and you don't want to / can't setup a virtual environment or use pyenv or conda.

 Installation
 ------------